Some of my publications:

 - ‘A plagiarist plagiarized: Pray be not angry, or, the Womens new law (1656)’ in The Library (1991)

-- ‘Pierre de la Primaudaye’s The French Academie: the source text for Houwelycschen Staet ende Houwelycsche Voorwaerden (1644)’, Quaerendo (1989)
+- ‘Pierre de la Primaudaye’s The French Academie: the source text for Houwelycschen Staet ende Houwelycsche Voorwaerden (1644)’, Quaerendo.
+A Journal Devoted to Manuscripts and Printed Books (1989)